 I often say to patients, if I need to scope you, I need to see you.
 Scoping patients is another term for nasolaryngoscopy, a procedure which involves using a flexible telescope with a video camera on the end that is projected onto a screen.
 The telescope is passed through the nose to examine the throat.

 My clinics in Wagga and Griffith are dependent on having the right equipment.
 In Wagga I work from the consulting rooms of Ear Nose and Throat Surgeon (ENT) A/Prof Abdul Lathif who provides me with staff and equipment.
-In Griffith I use my own video nasolaryngoscopy stack which Brett and I have transported to Griffith to ensure we can offer patients the same standard of care as they receive when visiting our practice in Sydney.
+In Griffith I use my own video nasolaryngoscopy stack which we transported to Griffith to ensure we can offer patients the same standard of care as they receive when visiting our practice in Sydney.
 I now own three direct video endoscopy stacks, which I consider the superior imaging essential to cancer diagnosis and surveillance.
 I love them more than I love my own children (my daughter added this last sentence while editing my blog and dared me to leave it in place).

 On my most recent trip to Griffith I was able to use the examination chair purchased by funds raised by the local community.
 A big thank you once again to the people of Griffith.